Andy-Cuong/Bus-Schedule/README.md

 # Bus Schedule App

-This folder contains the source code for the Bus Schedule app codelab.
+Solution code by learner for the [Bus Schedule app codelab](https://github.com/google-developer-training/basic-android-kotlin-compose-training-bus-schedule-app).

 # Introduction
 The Bus Schedule app displays a list of bus stops and arrival times.
 Tapping a bus stop on the first